 Every February 11th, we celebrate International Day of Women and Girls in STEM.
 This day comes with the reminder that young girls are not always encouraged to pursue careers in math and science-centric fields, but we’re here to remind everyone that these careers are open to anyone who is bold enough to challenge stereotypes that could otherwise keep them away.

-Marisa DiBiaso is a Senior Civil Engineer and has been with Hoyle, Tanner for 8 years.
+Marisa DiBiaso is a Senior Civil Engineer and has been with Hoyle Tanner for 10 years.
 She specializes in land development and site design work.
 If she could speak to her younger self, she’d advocate for reaching out to others sooner:

 “I would tell my younger self to seek out more mentors for guidance on different skillsets and general career advice.
 There are a lot of people that enjoy mentoring, and I’ve benefitted from some really great mentors over the course of my career.
 I wish I had connected with more people sooner.
 I’d also tell myself that while working hard and doing quality work are really important, you shouldn’t need to work harder than everyone else to be respected.
 Finally, speak up and ask questions.
 Sometimes we are afraid of revealing that we don’t understand something, but often times asking a good question can show you are engaged and thinking ahead.
 You aren’t expected to know everything!”

-Emily Belisle is an entry-level Civil Engineer who is in her first year of employment with Hoyle, Tanner (and worked with another firm previously).
+Emily Belisle is an entry-level Civil Engineer who is in her third year of employment with Hoyle Tanner (and worked with another firm previously).
 Her answer puts the career into perspective:

 “I would tell my younger self that becoming an engineer is no harder than becoming anything else.
 As long as it is what you want to do, it’ll be worth it.”